MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/file-sync-troubleshoot-cloud-tiering.md

 ## TLS 1.2 required for Azure File Sync

-You can view the TLS settings at your server by looking at the [registry settings](/windows-server/security/tls/tls-registry-settings).
+You can view the TLS settings on your server by looking at the [registry settings](/windows-server/security/tls/tls-registry-settings).

 If you're using a proxy, consult your proxy's documentation and ensure it's configured to use TLS 1.2.